 In different parts of the UK, water has to pass through varying landscapes, sediments and natural rock structures, leading it to pick up differing levels of minerals.
 If the rainwater falls onto porous rocks such as limestone, the water passes through and picks up more minerals such as calcium which makes it hard.

 In other parts of the UK, the water tends to fall on non-porous rock, such as granite.
 In these areas, the rainwater doesn't permeate, causing the water to pick up fewer minerals.
 The resulting water will be soft.

 Most people will know that hard water can be somewhat of a nuisance.

 As it heats up, the calcium separates and spreads out.
 These deposits accumulate over time, resulting in a film or scaly residue, which forms a layer.
 This is known as limescale and can build up on taps, kettles and other appliances at home and in the workplace.

-There’s another added downside to hard water — it has a poorer performance with soap and detergents.
-Because the water already has a high mineral content, it is more difficult to form a solution with.
+There's another added downside to hard water.
+It has a poorer performance with soap and detergents.
+As the water already has a high mineral content, it is more difficult to form a solution with.